lardratboy/BPainT-Preview/Instructions.md

 ### Automatic window focus

 Live brush tracking and automatic focus - when enabled the program will set the focus to the window under the cursor.
 This  allows the views that have hotkeys that need to be associated with the active view to feel more natural.
-This zoom to and scroll to hotkeys are the two that need this most.
+Zoom to and scroll to hotkeys are the two that need this most.

-### Two modes only one has an UNDO
+### Two modes one UNDO (level)

-* Composite mode has no undo - this is something I never added
+* Composite mode has no undo - this is something I never added (best-laid plans...)
 * Active drawing is the only mode that has undo.
 And that this undo modeled around how Deluxe Paint handled undo.
 Basically UNDO in BPainT is an UNDO/REDO operation.

+### Drawing lines/circles with bitmaps (Brushes)

+### Special Brush Modes

+### Stencil Operations

+### Multiple Palettes and inheritance.

+### Duplicate visual detection

+### Optimize and ('super' optimize)

+### Annotations/Notes

+### Export options

 ** more soon **